Terror page - Banner

 Our Survivors of Terrorism Support Service is for adults who have been affected by terror attacks and are UK citizens currently resident in the UK.
 This includes those who:

-- witnessed the attack or heard about the attack from a loved one
+• Witnessed the attack or heard about the attack from a loved one

-- were injured, or had a family member/close friend injured
+• Were injured, or had a family member/close friend injured

-- lost a family member/close friend
+• Lost a family member/close friend

-- were first responders
+• Were first responders

+We can offer screening and, where appropriate, meet with you face to face or by video call to assess whether you need psychological support.
+We can then arrange for you to access this support through referral to local services.
 To request support from the Survivors of Terrorism Support Service, please fill out one of the questionnaires below.
 To be able to assist you, we need you to complete the form fully including providing up to date contact details.

 Referral link for professionals